rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 >**Example:**
 >Edition statement: <CITE>[2nd state]</CITE>
 >Note on edition statement: <CITE>State from Klipstein</CITE>
->>(*Comment*: Still image resource.
-Complete citation for Klipstein is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))
+>>(*Comment*: Complete citation for Klipstein is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))
 >>**(*Ingest comment*: example needs review)**

 >**Example:**
 >Edition statement: <CITE>[Unrecorded statement between 1 and 2]</CITE>
 >Note on edition statement: <CITE>Between Pennington's states 1 and 2.
 The original dedication has been removed, but neither the replacement used in state 2 nor the number in lower left are yet present</CITE>
->>(*Comment*: Still image resource.
-Statement devised by cataloger based on catalogue raisonné.
+>>(*Comment*: Statement devised by cataloger based on catalogue raisonné.
 Complete citation for Pennington is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))
 >>**(*Ingest comment*: example needs review)**

 >**Example:**
 ><CITE>[Proof before letters]</CITE>
->>(*Comment*: Still image resource.
-Statement devised by cataloger is the standard technical phrase for a print made before title or other text had been added to the matrix)
+>>(*Comment*: Statement devised by cataloger is the standard technical phrase for a print made before title or other text had been added to the matrix)
 >>**(*Ingest comment*: example needs review)**

 >**Example:**
 ><CITE>[Cancellation proof]</CITE>
->>(*Comment*: Still image resource.
-Statement devised by cataloger is the standard technical phrase for a print made from a matrix that was defaced in order to prevent additional saleable prints from being made)
+>>(*Comment*: Statement devised by cataloger is the standard technical phrase for a print made from a matrix that was defaced in order to prevent additional saleable prints from being made)
 >>**(*Ingest comment*: example needs review)**

 ><CITE>[Later state with additional lines in sky and water]</CITE>
->>(*Comment*: Still image resource.
-Statement devised by cataloger based on comparison of examples)
+>>(*Comment*: Statement devised by cataloger based on comparison of examples)
 >>**(*Ingest comment*: example needs review)**

 <a name="3.21.42.2.Y.Y">3.21.42.2.Y.Y</a> *Optionally*, even when the description includes sufficient information to disambiguate states, supply an edition statement found in a reference source.
 If applying the option, always give the source of the information and any needed explanation in a Note on edition statement (see [3.26.42.3.Y.Y](/DCRMR/edition/Note-on-edition-statement/#3.26.42.3.Y.Y)).